Home > Destinations > North America > USA > California > San Diego > Active Pursuits > Beaches

-Exploring tide pools -- pot-holed, rocky shores that retain ponds of water after the tide has gone out, providing homes for a plethora of sea creatures -- can be a lot of fun.
-You can get a tide chart free or for a nominal charge from many surf and diving shops, including Emerald City Surf & Sport, 1118 Orange Ave. in Coronado (tel.
-619/435-6677), and San Diego Divers Supply, 4004 Sports Arena Blvd., near SeaWorld (tel.
-619/224-3439).
-Among the best places for tide-pooling are Cabrillo National Monument, at the oceanside base of Point Loma; at Sunset Cliffs in Ocean Beach; and along the rocky coast immediately south of the cove in La Jolla.
+Exploring tide pools -- potholed, rocky shores that retain ponds of water after the tide has gone out, providing homes for a plethora of sea creatures -- is a time-honored coastal pleasure.
+You can get a tide chart free or for a nominal charge from many surf and diving shops.
+Among the best places for tide-pooling are Cabrillo National Monument, at the oceanside base of Point Loma; Sunset Cliffs in Ocean Beach; and along the rocky coast immediately south of the cove in La Jolla.

 Here's a list of San Diego's most noteworthy beaches, each with its own personality and devotees.
 They're listed geographically from south to north.
-All California beaches are open to the public to the mean high-tide line, and you can check www.sannet.gov/lifeguards/beaches for descriptions and water quality.
-Beach closures due to bacterial contamination are a modern-day fact of life, especially following storms when runoff from city streets makes its way to the ocean -- check for posted warnings or call the county's Beach and Bay Status hotline, tel.
-619/338-2073, for the latest info.
-For the daily beach, tide, and surf report, call tel.
+All California beaches are open to the public to the mean high-tide line (essentially the hard-packed sand), and you can check www.sandiego.gov/lifeguards/beaches for descriptions and water quality.
+Beach closures due to bacterial contamination are a modern-day fact of life, especially following storms when runoff from city streets makes its way to the ocean -- check for posted warnings, or call the county's Beach and Bay Status hot line (tel.
+619/338-2073) for the latest info.
+For the daily beach, tide, dive, and surf report, call tel.
 619/221-8824.
 Note: All beaches are good for swimming except as indicated.

 Imperial Beach

-A half-hour south of downtown San Diego by car or trolley, and only a few minutes from the Mexican border, is Imperial Beach.
-It's popular with surfers and local youth, who can be somewhat territorial about "their" sands in summer.
-The beach boasts 3 miles of surf breaks plus a guarded "swimmers only" stretch; check with lifeguards before getting wet, though, since sewage runoff from nearby Mexico can sometimes foul the water.
-I.B. also plays host to the annual U.S. Open Sandcastle Competition in late July -- the best reason to come here -- with world-class sand creations ranging from sea scenes to dragons to dinosaurs.
+Imperial Beach is just a half-hour south of downtown San Diego by car or trolley, and only a few minutes from the Mexican border.
+It's popular with surfers and "I.B." locals, who can be somewhat territorial about "their" beach in summer.
+There are 3 miles of surf breaks plus a guarded "swimmers only" stretch; check with lifeguards before getting wet, though, since sewage runoff from nearby Mexico can sometimes foul the water.
+I.B. also plays host to the annual U.S. Open Sandcastle Competition in late July -- the best reason to come here -- with world-class sand sculptures ranging from sea creatures to dinosaurs.

 Coronado Beach